SET GOALS FOR

 Ready to fight back?

 You deserve relief from ankylosing spondylitis (AS) symptoms that may get in the way of what's meaningful to you.
-RINVOQ can significantly relieve AS back pain and stiffness.
-It can even help improve the quality of life for people with AS.
-Talk to your rheumatologist about building a treatment plan and ask if RINVOQ could be right for you.
+Use the Treatment Goals Guide to work with your rheumatologist on setting your goals, and ask if RINVOQ could be right for you.

 Demand more.